 Here’s what else we’ve been up to:

-Have a wonderful Spring Break & we’ll see you again on March 26!
-Mrs. Belsha & Ms. Nan
+Have a wonderful last weekend of kindergarten, Mrs. Belsha & Ms. Nan